 Let’s take a deeper look in this article/interview.

-I’ve covered a lot of different side hustles ideas that can help you to make extra money, and I’m always excited when I come across new options that don’t get very much exposure.
+In other articles, I’ve covered a lot of different side hustles ideas that can help you to make extra money.
+I’m always excited when I come across new options that don’t get very much exposure.

 Today, I have an interview with Mark from Financial Pilgrimage.
 A few years ago Mark worked as a freelance recruiter and made $25,000 from it in his spare time (over a period of two years).
 He’s agreed to share his experience and tips for anyone else who may be considering this side hustle.

-For disclosure, Mark is no longer working as a freelance recruiter because of a change in his role at his day job.
+For disclosure, Mark is no longer doing freelance work as a recruiter because of a change in his role at his day job.
 He stopped recruiting after taking a management role with his employer, to avoid a potential conflict of interest.

 There’s a lot to like about this money-making opportunity, and we’ll look at the pros and cons after the interview.

 For more side hustle ideas, please see: